python/mypy/test-data/unit/README.md

 errors with the code generating them at a glance, and to change the code of the test without having to change line numbers in `[out]`
 - an empty `[out]` section has no effect
+- to run just this test, use `pytest -k testNewSyntaxBasics -n0`

 Fixtures